 Travel insurance is one of those purchases that feels pointless until it becomes the only thing that matters.

-This guide focuses on what to compare, what usually causes denied claims, and (if applicable) what the Schengen rules expect for travel medical insurance.
+This guide focuses on what to compare, what usually causes denied claims, and what the Schengen rules expect for travel medical insurance.

 Travel Insurance vs Travel Medical Insurance